dalek7/umbrella/MFC/MathDisp/MathJS/readme.txt

-Code written by Seung-Chan Kim @KAIST
-December 12, 2011
 VS6 Project for testing MathJS script in the MFC environment.
-See screenshot?.png for details.
+Code written by Seung-Chan Kim @Disney Research Pittsburgh, PA, on December 12, 2011 See screenshot1.png for details.